Your summer in Oxford

-- Botanic Garden and Harcourt Arboretum - Founded in 1621, the Botanic Garden collections have been used in teaching, research and conservation for almost 400 years.
-Unfamiliar and exotic plants grown at the Botanic Garden still amaze visitors today.
-With 98% of the collection on public display, there are over 150 botanical families and more than 1200 different species grown in the glasshouses.
+- Botanic Garden and Harcourt Arboretum – founded in 1621, the Botanic Garden collections have been used in teaching, research and conservation for almost 400 years.

-- Pitt Rivers Museum - adjoins the Museum of Natural History.
-It is one of the world’s great collections of anthropology and world archaeology.
+- Pitt Rivers Museum – adjoining the Museum of Natural History, it is one of the world’s great collections of anthropology and world archaeology.
 It includes tens of thousands of everyday objects which illustrate the diversity of cultural solutions to the same basic problems that we all face as humans beings.

 - Museum of the History of Science – an unrivalled collection of early scientific instruments in the world’s oldest surviving purpose-built museum building.
 The museum’s collections of astrolabes and sundials are the largest in the world and include instruments once owned by Queen Elizabeth I, Cardinal Wolsey, and Nostradamus.
 The Islamic world is particularly strongly represented, from the 9th to the 19th century.

 - The Bodleian Libraries – the largest university library system in the United Kingdom.
 It includes the principal University library - the Bodleian Library - which has been a library of legal deposit for 400 years; as well as 30 libraries across Oxford including major research libraries and faculty, departmental and institutional libraries.

 A page of college visiting information, hosted by the University, should help you to start exploring a few of Oxford's most notable colleges.
 There are quite a few of them – 44 colleges and private halls – so be prepared to save some for your next trip!